-The Center is easily accessible to residents of the entire six-county region it serves.
-Even individuals from out of the area and out of state have come to the Valley Animal Center to adopt animals from the Central Valley and utilize its clinic services.
-Day-to-day shelter capacity can comfortably accommodate more than 100 dogs and 300 cats, and emergency capacity can accommodate 200 dogs and 500 cats.
+Day-to-day shelter capacity can comfortably accommodate more than 100 dogs and 300 cats, and our emergency capacity can accommodate 200 dogs and 500 cats.

-The state-of-the-art dog and cat adoption centers emphasize comfortable and sanitary conditions.
+Our state-of-the-art Dog and Cat Adoption Centers emphasize comfortable and sanitary conditions.
 Separate dog and cat living quarters allow indoor/outdoor access and exposure to fresh air and natural sunlight.
 All employees adhere to strict cleaning and maintenance protocol.
-Anti-microbial flooring throughout the facility along with an air-ventilation system which completely exchanges the air in all animal areas are in place to combat the spread of any illnesses that may arise.
+Antimicrobial flooring throughout the facility, along with an air-ventilation system which completely exchanges the air in all animal areas, are in place to combat the spread of any illnesses that may arise.

-Thanks to the generosity and support of the community, along with the dedication and hard work of countless volunteers and staff, this humble no-kill cat sanctuary grew to include a low-cost spay and neuter clinic, and eventually a no-kill shelter for dogs.
+Thanks to the generosity and support of the community, along with the dedication and hard work of countless volunteers and staff members, this humble, no-kill cat sanctuary grew to include a low-cost spay and neuter clinic and eventually became a no-kill shelter for dogs, also.

-- Lack of a progressive animal welfare presence historically
+- a historical lack of a progressive animal welfare presence

-- Temperate Central Valley climate which has allowed for higher than average reproductive rates
+- a temperate Central Valley climate which has allowed for higher than average reproductive rates

-Valley Animal Center, along with numerous no-kill shelters in the area are working together to try and stop the use of euthanasia by first and foremost taking animals from animal control agencies.
+Valley Animal Center, along with numerous no-kill shelters in the area, are working together to try and stop the use of euthanasia by rescuing animals from animal control agencies.